worldmaking/datt3074/index.md

 -----------end_max5_patcher-----------
 </code></pre>

-Next, look through some of the example patchers from the textbook download, or from the built-in Max/gen examples. *(Just avoid examples that use poly~, pfft~, or rely on external files.)*
+**Do not modify the Max part of this patcher** -- all of your work will be inside your gen~ patcher.

-When you find one or two you like the sound of, open up the gen~ patcher and copy some of the content into your assignment gen~ patcher.
+Open up the gen~ patchers from the examples you found, and copy some of the content into your assignment's gen~ patcher.

 Now see if you can find an interesting way to connect the objects up to make your ring tone sound.
   - Maybe you will replace some `param` objects with your own LFO modulations, for example.
   - Maybe you will also combine this with some of the patchers we have built in class.
   - Or maybe you will experiment around to discover something new!